Rust-SDL2/rust-sdl2/README.md

 If you want a library compatible with earlier versions of SDL, please see https://github.com/brson/rust-sdl

+## Where are SDL_image, SDL_mixer, and SDL_ttf?

+I plan for these to live outside of this repo.
+So far, they haven't been written - so feel free to take command and have a go at writing bindings for them!

 # Requirements

 * *Rust* - we currently compile against the *Master* branch.
 The releases on http://www.rust-lang.org tend to not work.